microsoft/PowerToys/README.md

 ### February 2020 Update

-Our mantra for the 0.15 was infrastructure, stability and Microsoft Store support.
+Our mantra for the 0.15 was infrastructure, stability and work toward getting a way to auto-update PowerToys.
 While it took a bit longer to get here, we feel it was worth the extra time to fix bugs that really impacted your experience with PowerToys.

 Below are just a few of the bullet items from this release.

-- We shipped [v0.15 to the Microsoft Store][store-install-link]!
+- We shipped [v0.15][github-release-link]!
+- Make you aware there is a new version from within PowerToys
 - Removed requirement to 'run as admin'
-- Added almost 300 unit tests to increase stability
+- Added almost 300 unit tests to increase stability and prevent regressions.
-- Resolved 80+ issues
+- Resolved 90+ issues
 - Made .NET Framework parts of the source run faster with NGEN
-- Adjustments for how we store data locally.
+- Adjustments for how we store data locally
 - Increased FancyZones compatibility with applications
-- Created the v1.0 strategy, the launcher, the keyboard manager specs
 - Initial work for 4 new PowerToys added for 0.16!
+- Created the [v1.0 strategy](https://github.com/microsoft/PowerToys/wiki/Version-1.0-Strategy), the [launcher](https://github.com/microsoft/PowerToys/wiki/Launcher), the [keyboard manager](https://github.com/microsoft/PowerToys/wiki/Keyboard-Manager) specs
+- Work on cleaning up our issue backlog and labels.

-For 0.16, we have some fun things planned.
-Here are the new utilities we'll enable.
+For 0.16, we have some fun things planned and hopefully will be able to ship pretty quickly.
+Here are the new utilities we'll enable:

-- A alternative to alt-Tab PowerToy
+- A alternative to Alt-Tab PowerToy
 - SVG preview pane for support Explorer
 - Markdown preview pane support for Explorer
 - Image Resizer PowerToy